-Pretty much all credible sports scientists agree can boost performance, especially during longer bouts of endurance exercise, so athletes tend to be heavy coffee drinkers.
+The general consensus is that caffeine can boost performance, especially during longer bouts of endurance exercise, so athletes tend to be heavy coffee drinkers.
+But what effect does coffee have on your hydration status?

 The idea that caffeine can promote dehydration isn't new.
 A small but influential study back in 1928 saw participants pee out up to 50% more urine when they drank caffeinated water and coffee.
 Most of us have probably felt this effect.